Mechanisms are Critical to All Space Vehicles

-by Launchspace Staff Writers
+by Staff Writers for Launchspace

-About two years ago the National Transportation Safety Board announced its finding regarding the Virgin Galactic crash that occurred on October 31, 2014.
+About three years ago the National Transportation Safety Board announced its finding regarding the Virgin Galactic crash that occurred on October 31, 2014.
 The simple explanation was that the co-pilot unlocked a critical vehicle mechanism too early.
 After a nine-month investigation the NTSB further concluded that human error and inadequate safety procedures caused the violent crash.

 The vehicle was named the VSS Enterprise, or more precisely, Virgin Galactic/Scaled Composites Model 339 SpaceShipTwo experimental test vehicle.
 This spacecraft suffered a catastrophic in-flight breakup, followed by a crash in California's Mojave Desert.
 Fortunately, there were no passengers on board, because this was a test flight.

 However, the co-pilot, Michael Alsbury, was killed and the pilot, Peter Siebold, was seriously injured.
 This was the fourth powered flight of a vehicle designed to complete suborbital flights by rocketing out of the atmosphere and coasting back to Earth after several minutes of weightlessness for commercial passengers.
-Today, Siebold is still involved in the development and testing of Virgin Galactic vehicles.
+Today, Virgin Galactic is in final preparations for its first flight with passengers.

 SpaceShipTwo was design to be released for a carrier aircraft, WhiteKnightTwo.
-Seconds after release an internal rocket ignits on SpaceShipTwo, propelling it toward the edge of the atmosphere.
+Seconds after release an internal rocket ignites on SpaceShipTwo, propelling it toward the edge of the atmosphere.
 On the 2014 fatal test flight a new and more powerful hybrid rocker motor was being flight tested for the first time.

 According to a public NTSB briefing, SpaceShipTwo dropped from the carrier aircraft and fired its rocket motor engine normally.
 However, about 11 seconds later, SpaceShipTwo violently broke apart, subsequently creating a 35-mile long debris field.
 Witnesses saw a parachute deploy before the aircraft crashed.